The Easiest Pocket Pack Tissue Holder Ever

 affiliate links.jpg

-This all started a few weeks ago when I finally got round to sorting out my fabric stash.
+A few weeks ago I finally got round to sorting out my fabric stash.
 I tend to keep it all - big bits, little bits, teeny tiny left overs from all the sewing I've ever done, charity shop bargains that I think I might make into something else one day.
 Plus I inherited quite a bit from my mum and my nan who both sewed a lot.

 I got it all out, thinking I would be ruthless, get rid of all the bits too small to actually do anything with.